Monitoring performance by using the Query Store

 - a runtime stats store for persisting the execution statistics information.

 a wait stats store for persisting wait statistics information.

 The number of unique plans that can be stored for a query in the plan store is limited by the max_plans_per_query configuration option.
-To enhance performance, the information is written to the two stores asynchronously.
+To enhance performance, the information is written to the stores asynchronously.
 To minimize space usage, the runtime execution statistics in the runtime stats store are aggregated over a fixed time window.
 The information in these stores is visible by querying the query store catalog views.

 The following query returns information about queries and plans in the query store.

 SELECT Txt.query_text_id, Txt.query_sql_text, Pl.plan_id, Qry.* FROM sys.query_store_plan AS Pl JOIN sys.query_store_query AS Qry ON Pl.query_id = Qry.query_id JOIN sys.query_store_query_text AS Txt ON Qry.query_text_id = Txt.query_text_id ;